 by WPML.org

-Changing the Language on Your WordPress Dashboard
+Changing the Language Inside Your WordPress Dashboard

 Many years ago, WordPress introduced an easy way to switch your back-end language.
 Today, WordPress is available in 57 different languages.
+This option is for YOU, as you work inside your WordPress website.

 Here’s a screenshot of the admin panel in Italian.
 To change the language in your dashboard, go to Settings —> General.
-Then, about midway down on the page, you should see Site Language.
+Then, about midway down the page, you should see Site Language.

 If your native language is not English or if you’d prefer to work in a different language, it’s easy to select the language of your choice from the drop-down.